MyCAP and CCA: Helping Students Plan for the Future

-Last year, the Massachusetts Department of Elementary and Secondary Education (DESE) rolled out a new College and Career Advising Program (CCA) as well as a personal planning tool called My Career and Academic Plan (MyCAP).
+Did you know that the Massachusetts Department of Elementary and Secondary Education (DESE) has a College and Career Advising Program (CCA) as well as a personal planning tool called My Career and Academic Plan (MyCAP)?
 Together, CCA and MyCAP ensure students will be prepared for college, career, and active and informed citizenship.

 CCA is a whole-school, four-year program led by counselors, supported by administrators, and implemented by counselors and teachers throughout the school and across content areas.
 CCA makes post-secondary preparation and planning a whole school mission.

 MyCAP refers to an electronic process that allows students to identify their talents and skills, identify post-secondary options and career and life goals, and actively design their own academic pathway aligned to those plans and goals.
 MyCAP also consists of a document—an ePortfolio—where students can document their learning and track their career development activities and experiences.

 Students and educators can utilize MEFA Pathway to ensure that the 3 domains of MyCAP (academic planning, personal/social growth, and career development) are developed.
 MEFA Pathway is a comprehensive, free online platform that allows students the ability to take ownership of their own future.
 Within the student platform, students can develop a course plan, keep track of completed courses and grades earned, engage in a variety of fun quizzes that lead to identifying areas of interest, search careers and specific jobs, search and compare colleges, create a resume, track out-of-school activities, and much, much more.